 ASIC also has resources for small business operators when companies are experiencing financial distress or trading while insolvent.
 There are also resources to help companies dealing with financial distress from the Australian Restructuring Insolvency and Turnaround Association (ARITA), Chartered Accountants ANZ (CA ANZ) and CPA Australia.

-The Australian Government has introduced further insolvency reforms to help small businesses, to come into effect on 1 January 2021.
+The Australian Government introduced further insolvency reforms to help small businesses, which came into effect on 1 January 2021.

 Banks are offering relief for small businesses affected by COVID-19.

 When making decisions about your superannuation and other investments, consider your long-term plan, take your time and seek advice to make an informed decision.
 Moneysmart has more information about super investment options and accessing your super early.